A new marking system

-A marking scale is merely a symbolic and arbitrary system of representation, which can be adjusted to any particular assessment system, meaning that the current changes are not simply about adopting a new marking scale.
+A marking system is merely a symbolic and arbitrary system of representation, which can be adjusted to any particular assessment system, meaning that the current changes are not simply about adopting a new marking system.

 A more detailed and clearer assessment system with specific criteria and attainment descriptors for each subject in each cycle will be conducive to

 transparency of assessment across the different language sections throughout the European School system.

 So why do we need a new marking system?